somenath203/tomato-leaf-disease-classification-ten-classes/README.md

 The frontend of this project is developed using ReactJS.
 It interfaces with deep learning models through **FastAPI**, allowing users to upload images of tomato leaves and obtain the predicted results.
 The web application features:

+- A Predict Page Section: Takes Tomato Leaf Image as input and return the predicted disease accordingly.
+- A Resource Section: Displays each and every detail about the various tomato diseases.
 - A Profile Section: Displays the logged-in user's profile picture, full name, and email address.
 - A History Page: Lists all the prediction records made by the user to date.
 - An About Us Page: Provides an overview of the project and includes a "Give Feedback" button which user can use to provide feedback about the application.